Today In Music History

 2015 - R&B singer Charmayne Maxwell of the 90s group Brownstone died in a freak accident at age 46 when she fell on a broken wine glass and cut her neck.

 2015 - Leonard Nimoy died at age 83.
-The actor, best known for playing Spock on Star Trek, also made a musical impact: His albums Mr. Spock's Music From Outer Space and Two Sides of Leonard Nimoy both charted in the U.S. (No. 83 and 97, respectively), and his voice was sampled in the Information Society hit "What's On Your Mind (Pure Energy)."
+The actor, best known for playing Spock on Star Trek, also made a musical impact: His albums Mr. Spock's Music From Outer Space and Two Sides of Leonard Nimoy both charted in the U.S. (No. 83 and 97, respectively), and his voice was sampled in the 1988 hit song, "What's On Your Mind (Pure Energy)," by St. Paul band Information Society.

-2016 - Twenty One Pilots' "Stressed Out" peaks at #2 on the Billboard Hot 100, where it stays for one week.
-It's the duo's first foray into the Top 10.
+2016 - Twenty One Pilots' "Stressed Out" peaked at No. 2 on the Billboard Hot 100, where it stayed for one week.
+It was the duo's first foray into the Top 10.

 2019 - Doug Sandom died one day after his 89th birthday.
 He was the first drummer for The Who.
 No recordings with Sandom playing with the band were ever released.